The Environmental Portfolio at The Pew Charitable Trusts

 Pew has worked in the United States and Canada since 1990 to protect vast stretches of wilderness and more recently expanded our land conservation efforts to Australia's Outback and Chilean Patagonia.
 Safeguarding these places offers an opportunity to conserve wildlife habitat, shorelines and landscapes for current and future generations.
 Our work relies on the sciences of conservation, biology, and economics to advocate for practical and durable solutions to the loss of biodiversity.

-The senior associate is located in a home office in California, and reports to the associate manager, conserving marine life in the U.S. The position has a set time frame that could be extended based on the success of the program, funding sources, and board decisions on continued support.Responsibilities
+The senior officer, based in Pew's Washington, D.C., office, reports to the director, global conservation initiatives, Washington, D.C.
+The position has a set time frame that could be extended based on the success of the program, funding sources, and board decisions on continued support.Responsibilities

 - Prior to commencing employment with Pew, candidates for this position who were registered to lobby in any jurisdiction must certify termination of previous registration(s) and provide copies of termination notices with said jurisdiction(s) to Pew.